roberto-red/ofilibre/content/english/pres/_index.en.md

 ---
-title: "Presentations"
+description: Slides from the talks and workshops we have previously held at OfiLibre
-description: "Slides from talks and workshops previously held by OfiLibre"
+title: Presentations
 ---